payu-org/payu/docs/source/usage.rst

       git clone https://github.com/payu-org/mom-example.git my_expt
       cd my_expt

-To create an experiment manually:
+If a suitable experiment does not already exist it will have to be created manually:

 1. Return to the home directory and create a *control directory*::